 Fat is an as-yet-unfinished studio collaboration between Adam Milburn and Philip Brophy.
-Having been an admirer of Adam's hi-tech hyper-melodic compu-pop Askii (Adam's duo with visual artist Holly-Anne Buck), he approached Adam to compose some tracks in the studio.
-The project is currently unfinished.
+Having been an admirer of Adam's hi-tech hyper-melodic compu-pop of Askii & Mink Engine (Adam's duo with visual artist Holly-Anne Buck), Philip approached Adam to compose some tracks in the studio.
+The project is unfinished: sadly, Adam passed away in 2022.
+Rest In Synths, Adam.
 Both Adam and Holly appear in Northern Void, and they contributed a scored animation to the Descore project.

 Drums, synthesizers & keyboards - Philip Brophy

 The Fat collaboration builds on Adam and Philip's shared interest in 80s aerobic VHS scores, all John Hughes movies, 70s Italo Disco, and American FM over-produced classic teen rock.
 The idea was to compose some melodic sparkling tracks - to orchestrate some synth pop that sounded plastic, hormonal, triumphant, and glistening.